-Can Boswellia serrata resp.
-Frankincense Oil support in a natural cancer treatment?
+Can Boswellia serrata or Frankincense Oil support natural cancer treatment?

-For over 5,000 years, Boswellia (Weihrauch) & ”Frankincense Oil” has been used in natural medicine.
-It was used to support the immune system, fight infection and cure disease, even as a potential natural treatment for cancer.
+For over 5,000 years, Boswellia and frankincense oil have been used in natural medicine.
+It was used to support the immune system, fight infection and cure disease, and even to treat cancer.

 Benefits of Boswellia serrata and Frankincense Oil

-The chemical structure of boswellic acids closely resemble those of steroids — however their actions are different and do much more than mask symptoms.1 Today, the most common benefits of boswellia include:
+The chemical structure of boswellic acids closely resembles that of steroids.
+However, the actions of boswellic acids are different and do much more than only mask symptoms.1 Today, the most common benefits of boswellia include:

-The boswellia tree creates a precious resin long used in perfumes and natural medicines.
+The boswellia tree creates a precious resin that has been used in perfumes and natural medicines for long.
 Oil produced from this resin is called “frankincense oil”.
 However, there are a few different subtypes of the boswellia tree, each producing resins with slightly different medicinal components.
-Frankincense can come from any boswellia tree, but boswellia trees can vary greatly in the type of boswellia extracts they produce.
-Boswellia serrata is the most potent source of “boswellia extract”, and Boswellia carteri is what most people are familiar with as “frankincense oil”
+Frankincense can come from any boswellia tree, but boswellia trees can vary greatly in the type of extracts that they produce.
+Boswellia serrata is the most potent source of “boswellia extract”, whereas Boswellia carteri is what most people refer to as “frankincense oil”.

-While the extract and oil may come from different boswellia trees, they are both powerful medicines.
-Boswellia carteri, which I will now refer to as frankincense is typically considered a Middle Eastern herb.
+While the extract and the oil may come from different boswellia trees, they are both powerful medicines.
+Boswellia carteri to which I will refer as frankincense from now, is typically considered a Middle Eastern herb.
 As it turns out, Boswellia extract and frankincense oil shows a variety of ways to interfere with tumors.
-Research has shown that they can stop the progression of: breast cancer cells, pancreatic cancer cells, and bladder cancer cells.2 Aside from fighting cancer, the compounds have been researched for liver and brain cell protection, and anti-inflammatory abilities as a potential treatment for inflammatory diseases as Crohn`s disease, ulcerative colitis, chronic Lyme disease.
+Research has shown that they can stop the progression of: breast, pancreatic, and bladder cancer cells.2 Aside from fighting cancer, the compounds have also been researched for liver and brain cell protection as well as anti-inflammatory abilities as a potential treatment for inflammatory diseases such as Crohn’s disease, ulcerative colitis, or chronic Lyme disease.

-An extract from Boswellia serrata (which I’ll simply refer to as “boswellia” from now on) is one of a few, and certainly one of the most effective, inhibitors of 5-LOX inflammation.
+Boswellia serrata extract (to which I will simply refer as “boswellia” from now on) is one of a few, and certainly one of the most effective, inhibitors of 5-LOX inflammation.
 5-LOX (5-lipoxygenase) enzyme activity leads to tumor formation and inflammatory digestive, respiratory, and cardiovascular conditions.
 One of the primary beneficial anti-inflammatory compounds in boswellia is AKBA (acetyl-11-keto-B-boswellic acid).
 AKBA’s strength has been shown in laboratory studies where it has inhibited the replication of leukemia and prostate cancer cells, oral pathogens and bacteria, pain from osteoarthritis, and the release of NF-kB – a marker for many diseases, including clogged arteries.3

-When choosing a Boswellia extract, an extract standardized for AKBA is essential.
-As I mentioned, one of boswellia’s most powerful components is AKBA, which is why it is so often the focus of research.
-However, there is another compound in boswellia that is actually pro-inflammatory, which is called beta-boswellic acid (BBA).
-The Boswellia extract I recommend is standardized to 10% AKBA and has virtually no beta-boswellic acids.
-The dosage of a combination of Boswellia serrata and Boswellia carteri is 300-3000 mg per day.
+When choosing a Boswellia extract, the standardization for AKBA is essential.
+As I mentioned, one of boswellia’s most powerful components is AKBA.
+Therefore it is so often in the focus of research.
+However, there is another compound in boswellia that is actually pro-inflammatory.
+It is called beta-boswellic acid (BBA).
+The Boswellia extract that I recommend is standardized to 10% AKBA and has virtually no beta-boswellic acids.
+The dosage of a combination of Boswellia serrata and Boswellia carteri is 300 – 3000 mg per day.

 Potential Cancer-Killing Properties

-Because of its anti-inflammatory properties Boswellia serrata, has been in folk medicine for several health concerns, including asthma, gastroenteritis and skin conditions.
-New research has shown that Boswellia extract and frankincense’s may be a potential treatment for brain, breast, colon, pancreatic, prostate and stomach cancers.
-Research trials are filling medical journals like Carcinogenesis and PLoS One about boswellia serrata’s cancer-targeting process.5 As fore instance demonstrated at Baylor University Medical Center in Dallas, the potential cancer-killing properties are due in part to it regulating cellular epigenetic machinery, which highlights its ability to influence genes to promote healing, this potency makes Boswellia a viable candidate for both cancer prevention and treatment.
+Because of its anti-inflammatory properties Boswellia serrata has been used in folk medicine for several health concerns, including asthma, gastroenteritis and skin conditions.
+New research has shown that Boswellia extract and frankincense may be a potential treatment for brain, breast, colon, pancreatic, prostate and stomach cancers.
+Research trials are filling medical journals like Carcinogenesis and PLoS One about boswellia serrata’s cancer-targeting process.5

 Natural Treatment of Cancer with Boswellia (Frankincense Oil)

-People who added Boswellia serrata into their natural health cancer care plan may find themselves experiencing double-benefits from this amazing substance.
+People who added Boswellia serrata into their cancer care plan may find themselves experiencing double-benefits from this amazing substance.
 Why?
-For many cancer patients, there’s a time when the treatment becomes worse than the cancer itself.
-It is at this point that quality of life and symptom suppression is the focal point for many diagnosed with this disease.
-Debilitating in-and-of itself, often the conventional cancer treatment side effects can make having cancer absolutely miserable.
+For many cancer patients, the time comes when the treatment becomes worse than the cancer itself.
+It is at this point that quality of life and symptom suppression are the focal points for many diagnosed with this disease.
+Debilitating in and of itself, often the side effects of conventional cancer treatment can make having cancer absolutely miserable.

 Boswellia Benefits Immune Function

-In a study published by Phytotherapy Research, for instance, when mice took 1–10 milligrams of Boswellia serrata orally, researchers discovered that multiple levels of their immune systems were stimulated including7:
+In a study published by Phytotherapy Research, for instance, when mice took 1–10 milligrams of Boswellia serrata orally, researchers discovered that multiple levels of their immune systems were stimulated7, including:

-Implementing boswellia into the natural health regimen then one will see how it benefits your immune function especially if one uses the extract orally and the oil in different way.
-This can to be very in Lyme patients after eradicating their Borrelia by whole body hyperthermia to restore and stimulate the immune system long term.
-You can also take Boswellia serrata as a supplement with a few frankincense oil drops placed under your tongue, on the roof of your mouth together with the powdered capsule form to help with many health conditions.
+By implementing boswellia into the natural health regimen one will soon feel how it benefits the immune function especially when using the extract orally and the oil in a different way.
+Restoring and stimulating the immune system in this way can be very important especially for Lyme patients after the eradication of their Borrelia by whole body hyperthermia.
+But you can also take Boswellia serrata as a supplement to help with many other health conditions, with a few frankincense oil drops placed under your tongue or on the roof of your mouth together with the powder capsule.

 - Dahmen U, Gu YL, Dirsch O, et al: Boswellic acid, a potent anti-inflammatory drug, inhibits rejection to the same extent as high dose steroids.
 Transplant Proc 33:539-541, 2001.